 What does the ASVAB test?
 Unlike standardized tests that primarily measure math and language, the ASVAB CEP includes sections that assess electronics, science and mechanical aptitudes, which can help open doors students might not otherwise have been considering, says ASVAB Career Exploration Program Director Shannon Salyer.

-Taking the ASVAB can be helpful even before choosing your post-high school path, says Jason Downey, a guidance counselor at Beachwood [Ohio] High School, who recommends it to all his students in 10th through 12th grade.
+Taking the ASVAB can be helpful even before choosing your post-high school path, says Jason Downey, a guidance counselor at Beachwood High School in Beachwood, Ohio, who recommends it to all his students in 10th through 12th grade.
 Those who take it earlier find the results summary can help guide them to his district’s career training program that covers welding, auto mechanics and other in-demand trades.
 “The report shows a breakdown in which areas are strong and the careers that go along with those scores so they can start exploring interests early,” Downey says.“The program is exploratory, rather than prescriptive—more of an aptitude test and interest inventory,” she says.
 The more your teen can explore their skills and interests the better, considering that 61% of degree holders say they would choose a different undergraduate major if they could, according to a recent BestColleges survey.

 How to Access the Resources Now

 While the program is usually offered through high school guidance counselors, due to COVID-19, ASVAB CEP testing activities are temporarily suspended.
 However, there are things parents can do now and over the summer with their teens to help start the conversation about what’s next after high school.